 embracing two of them.
 It may take you a few seconds to notice that she

 has no hands.

-Rosa was a go-to factory worker in the LG plant in Reynosa, Mexico
+Rosa was a go-to factory worker in a maquiladora, a plant in Reynosa, Mexico

 just across the Rio Grande from Edinburg, a south Texas town.
-Where
+There are thousands of